VCSE Online HubLog in Register

 Following a number of successful VCSE Strategic Forum's, we want to provide an online forum for further discussion and sharing of best practice for those who attended the meetings and for those who could not make the forums, to enable everyone to have their say and to take part in the discussions.

-The next Trafford VCSE Strategic Forum will focus on Health and the Transformation Fund, which will be held on Wednesday 17th January 2018 at 12:45pm to 3pm at Venue TBC.
-To register your place please Click Here To Register
+The next Trafford VCSE Strategic Forum will focus on Digitisation within the VCSE sector, which will be held on Tuesday 4th June 2019 at 12:45pm to 3pm .
+For more information on the event and to register your place please Click Here

-To get the discussion going the links to the presentations are provided here:
+To get the discussion going the links to previous strategic forum minutes are provided here:

 Trafford VCSE Strategic Forum Social Value - Group Working-notes-18-10-17